nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 Most notably, NVDA does not ship with asyncio.
 You must include additional libraries inside your add-on component folder.

+Q. I need to manipulate environment variables such as system path.

+An effective way to do this is prepending a desired string (such as the path to an executable you need to run) to existing environment variable value.
+This allows your add-on to work with modified values without breaking NVDA and/or Windows components while NVDA is running.

 We did not include programming or Python-related FAQ's, as there are sites which answer questions about Python such as coding style.
 Consult these documents if you have issues with Python code.

 Now that we have covered basic add-on components, let's learn about how to package what you know in your add-on modules themselves: global plugins, app modules, drivers, and enhancers.